Man smashed with brick in random attack, suspect arrested

 Authorities say the attacker tried to run away, but police quickly arrested him.

-Larue Curtis, 42, who is homeless, is charged with second-degree assault 2.
+Larue Curtis, 42, who is homeless, is charged with second-degree assault.
 He was admitted to Beth Israel Hospital for a physiological evaluation.

 ----------